Gambling and online casinos in Iraq

 Real situation

-Private illegal clubs operate under the guise of cafes or "holiday homes,"
+Private illegal clubs operate under the guise of cafes or "holiday homes," and offshore gaming platforms are actively developing on the Internet.

 Key trends:- access to gambling sites is carried out through VPN and mobile proxies;